Werner0/antimicrobial_peptides/README.md

   +  File 3: Peptides with renamed headers.
   +  File 4: Deduplicated peptides.
   +  File 5: Peptides with at least one methionine residue.
-  +  File 6: Peptides right-trimmed up to first methionine.
+  +  File 6: Peptides left-trimmed up to first methionine.
   +  File 7: Peptides with a minimum length of 10 residues.
   +  File 8: Peptides filtered for tripeptides that are not seen in the APD reference set.
   +  File 9: Peptides that meet the 95th percentile physicochemical distribution range of the APD reference set in terms of their counts of individual amino acid residue membership to the following classes: tiny, small, aliphatic, aromatic, non-polar, polar, charged, basic and acidic.